Traditional Mexican Dishes to Try in Sayulita: 29 Classics You’ll Love

 🍲 Pozole

-Pozole is a celebratory stew made with hominy (nixtamalized corn) and slow-cooked pork or chicken, finished with toppings such as lettuce, radish, onion, avocado, dried oregano, lime, and crisp tostadas on the side.
+Pozole is a beloved Mexican stew made with hominy (nixtamalized corn) and slow-simmered pork or chicken, then finished with fresh toppings such as shredded lettuce, radishes, onion, avocado, dried oregano, lime, and crisp tostadas on the side.

 🥚 Huevos rancheros